saurabhjj/Learning-python/books/readme.md

 start a new project :       django-admin startproject <project name>
 start python server :       pytho3 manage.py runserver
 server on a different port: pytho3 manage.py runserver <port number>
+update changes to a table:  python3 manage.py makemigrations push the updates on table:  python3 manage.py migrate Connect to pythin shell:    python manage.py shell connect to a D from shell:  from books.models import Book ----- from <appname>.models import <table name>
+get all objects from table: Book.objects.all() --- <tablename>.objects.all()
+insert data into table:     newbook=Book(title="My First Book")
+                            newbook.save()

+get a single object from DB:  Book.objects.get(pk=1) ---- this based on primary key get a single object based on where:  Book.objects.filter(<columnName>=<condition>) delete all the data from a table:   python3 manage.py flush